Achievable logoAchievable logo

 Customer agreements

-It’s important to be aware of the basics related to opening brokerage and advisory accounts for customers and clients.
-If you’ve prepared for another finance exam like the SIE, Series 6, or 7, you’re probably well aware of the process and paperwork involved.
-Still, there will be a number of concepts unique to the Series 65 covered in this chapter.
-We’ll be discussing the following customer agreements related to opening accounts in this chapter:
+It’s important to understand the basics of opening brokerage and advisory accounts for customers and clients.
+If you’ve prepared for another finance exam like the SIE, Series 6, or Series 7, you’ve likely seen much of the process and paperwork before.
+This chapter adds several concepts that are especially important for the Series 65.

 • New accounts